dwjoyce/pythonbook/Walking along data.rst

 4. Write a program called brekkie.py which creates an empty list called breakfast (using the notation ``breakfast = []`` to create an empty list).
 Ask the user what they had for breakfast, one item at a time, and call ``append`` for each item to append it to the breakfast list.
 Use a ``while`` loop to accomplish this, allowing the user to type 'stop' to break out of the loop.
 Then use a ``for`` loop to print out each item in the breakfast list, printing out how yummy each item is.

+5. Modify your spirals.py program so that after the ``for`` loop, it then retraces its steps back to the middle.
+You will need a similar ``for`` loop after the initial one, but instead of turning right, it should turn left, and instead of incrementing the length by 2 every time, it decrements the length by 2 every time.
+Finally, between each of the loops, you will need to the drawing turtle around - this means turning right by 89 degrees, as the previous loop has just turned by 91 degrees (so the total is an about turn of 180 degrees).

 Things to remember
 ------------------

 1. Use the ``for`` loop to repeat a block of code a set number of times.
 Use the ``while`` loop to repeat a block of code an unknown number of times (e.g. depending on whatever the user types in).
 The ``for`` keyword can be read as *for each* if that makes its easier to understand.

 2. Use the ``range`` function to provide a sequence of number to step through.
 You can use it with just one argument, the end point, or with two, the start and end point, or three arguments, start, end and step.

+3. You can use the ``break`` keyword in a ``for`` loop as well as the ``while`` loop we leant in chapter 13 on escaping the cycle.